lanmarc77/esp-audio-book-player/README.md

 - firmware upgrades from SD card
 - based on pure esp-idf + esp-adf
 - plays 50hrs+ with 2500mAh 18650 battery
+- does not need nor use any wireless connection
+- does not track the user in any way
 - charging via USB-C
 - endless options of integrations with speakers/cases